gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - User receives useful error message when specified task (i.e using name) is not found
   - Error message includes names of X tasks with names closest to given name (incl. where these tasks were defined)
 - User receives useful error message when configuration fails (incl. identification of the rule that failed in the diagnostics)

-### Open issues

-- Level of diagnostics required for when the user tries to configure the task the “old” way

 ## Story: Model DSL rule uses a model as input